SymmetryLabs/SLStudio/README.md

 LX differs from many other lighting/VJ software packages in that it is designed for non-uniform 3-D pixel layouts, rather than dense 2-D screens.
 Whereas many applications render video and map it onto LED pixel arrays, LX functions more like a software vertex shader.
 The rendering engine knows the discrete position of each pixel and takes exact position information into account as each pixel is rendered.

 A companion library, [P3LX](https://github.com/heronarts/P3LX), makes it simple to embed LX in the Processing 3 environment with modular UI controls and simulation.
 This is the most typical use case.
 This core library is free of any dependency on the Processing libraries or runtime.
-It depends only on [Minim](https://github.com/ddf/Minim) for audio and [Google Gson](https://code.google.com/p/google-gson/) for serialization.
+It depends only on [Google Gson](https://code.google.com/p/google-gson/) for serialization.

 Building a big cool project?
 I'm probably interested in hearing about it!
 Drop me a line: mark@heronarts.com